-As a corporate group involved in food, we guarantee a high level of safety and quality in our products, and consistently ensure the stable supply of food, including wheat flour and other staple foods for people.
-The Company believes that these are the responsibilities of the Group as a whole, a source and a foundation of corporate value.
-In order to sustainably secure and improve the Company's corporate value and the common interests of the shareholders in light of these responsibilities, it is essential that we guarantee a high level of safety and quality in our products, provide a stable supply of food, and so on.
+As a corporate group involved in food, we guarantee a high level of safety and quality in our products, and consistently ensure the stable supply of food, including wheat flour and other staple foods for the people.
+The Company believes that these are the responsibilities of the Group as a whole, a source and a foundation of corporate value, and also a contribution to the Group's sustainable growth, creating medium- to long-term corporate value.
+In particular, wheat flour is used in various foods including breads, noodles, and confectioneries.
+With a market share of approximately 40%, the Group is the leading company in the domestic wheat flour market, supplying wheat flour to food companies, etc., as well as to general consumers.
+By fulfilling our responsibility to provide a stable supply of safe, high quality wheat flour, we support food culture and maintain social functions in Japan, and this leads to the Group's sustainable growth and enhances medium- to long-term corporate value.
+Therefore, from the perspective of our social responsibility, in order to secure and improve the Company's corporate value and the common interests of the shareholders, it is essential that we operate from a stable business base in accordance with planned and continuous management policies from medium- to long-term perspectives and we continue to guarantee a high level of safety and quality in our products, providing a stable supply of products.
+These are the circumstances specific to us.
 Any party which, failing to understand these matters, buys up shares of the Company and acts in a way that goes against a sustainable and systematic medium- to long-term management policy, may damage the Company's corporate value and the common interests of the shareholders.
 Depending on the conditions, there are other types of share acquisitions that also could damage the Company's corporate value and the common interests of the shareholders.